Now (brand): ChatNow

 A demonstration of two ChatNow devices.

 The ChatNow is a mobile phone-like walkie-talkie developed by Hasbro's Tiger Electronics division for the preteen market, as part of the Now brand of consumer products.
 It includes simple digital photography and text message functionality and transmits using the Family Radio Service UHF radio band.
 It has limited compatibility with other FRS gear; in particular, it is not compatible with CTCSS or DCS signals commonly used on standard FRS gear.

 ChatNow differs from standard walkie-talkies by having a 10-digit "Buddy number" (ex.0794020300), allowing users to communicate with specific other users in a telephone-like manner; to make text messaging easier, the ChatNow units provide limited buddy list capability.
 There is a limited digital camera built into the device as well, and the unit can store up to 30 black and white pictures.

 The units were sold in pairs, and came in both flip phone and slide-out configurations.
 Hasbro also manufactured add-ons and carrying cases for the line, including an antenna which allowed it to pick up FM radio.

 TVNow

-Originally released in 2005 as the VuGo, the TVNow was a personal handheld DVR player from 2006 to 2007, published by Hasbro under Tiger Electronics, and was the last product Tiger released under the "Now" brand of personal devices for kids, following the VideoNow, the PlayItNow, the VCamNow, and the ChatNow.
+Originally released in 2005 as the VuGo, the TVNow was a personal handheld DVR player from 2006 to 2007, published by Hasbro under Tiger Electronics, and was the last product Tiger released under the "Now" brand.
 Advertised as a portable video recorder, the TVNow allows kids to connect to a DVD player, cable box, satellite receiver, VCR, or TV, so that they can record and play back their favorite shows on the go.
-It has a 128MB Built-in Memory, holds up to 1 hour of video, and store stuff on SD cards.
-It also has a built in MP3 player.
+It has a 128MB Built-in Memory, which holds up to 1 hour of video, as well as an SD card slot for additional storage.
+The device also supports MP3 files.
 The package dimensions up to 9.1 x 7 x 3 inches, weighs 1.35 pounds, and its ASIN is B000M6CIJI.